andyp1xe1/eden.nvim/README.md

 ## Installation

+### Requirements

+At the moment, this is a manual process.
+I may make a complementary AUR package in the future.

 - install `webkit2gtk` with your package manager
 - have go installed
 - configure the path so binary is recognized (in `.bashrc` or similar)